 Whitelisting the webhook IP address

-All webhook callbacks are sent from the same IP address:
+All webhook payloads backs are sent from the same IP address:

 If you're blacklisting other IP addresses, you should add this IP address to your whitelist to ensure you can receive webhooks.

 Authenticating the request